mjmcnelis/RKM.jl/docs/src/statistics.md

 ## Solver statistics

 After evolving an ODE system, you can print out runtime statistics to analyze the solver's performance.
-In this example, we solve the 1D diffusion equation with central differences:
+In this example, we solve the 1D heat equation with central differences:

 ```math
     \frac{dT_i}{dt} = \frac{\alpha(T_{i+1} - 2T_i + T_{i-1})}{\Delta x^2}
 ```
 where $T_i$ is the temperature at grid point $i$, $\alpha$ is the thermal diffusivity and $\Delta x$ is the grid spacing.
+We will use the backward Euler method for the time integration.

 ```julia
 using RKM